rithik-sandron/mxm/ReadME.md

               destination_port:
                 value: "string(destination.port)"
     ```
-- Prometheus node exporter with Volume and Volume Mounts<!-- {"fold":true} -->
+- Prometheus node exporter with Volume and Volume Mounts
   ```yaml
   # node exporter to deploy on each sidecar
   apiVersion: apps/v1